 “Anni Powells,” he smiles, cocky and flirtatious.
 “How long it’s been.”

 Anni relaxed a little, but was still unnaturally tense.
-It had been years since Anni talked to Freddy, and to say she was nervous was an understatement.
+It had been years since Anni talked to Freddie, and to say she was nervous was an understatement.

 “Obviously phenomenal,” he shrugs nonchalantly, but Anni could tell by the look in his eyes he was bubbly on the inside.
+If there was one thing about Freddie Weasley, it was that the man was unnaturally bubbly.
 “If anyone knows that, it’s you.
-Blimey, when I made it, I wanted to tell you, but figured it’d be awkward.”
+Blimey, when I made it, I wanted to tell you, but figured it’d be best not to.”

 Anni was caught off guard by this.
-They were good friends up until the summer going into her sixth, his seventh year, but when Dominique started lying, Freddy believed her, not Anni.
+They were good friends up until the summer going into her sixth, his seventh year, but when Dominique started lying, Freddie believed her, not Anni.

 Anni understood his decision, and he knew now that he was wrong, but Anni never was one for forgiving quite easily.

-“I was so happy for you, Freddy.
+“I was so happy for you, Freddie.
 I knew you’d be happy when you found out.”

 “Wait- you mean to say you knew before I did?”
-Freddy’s eyebrows knitted together in confusion.
+Freddie’s eyebrows knitted together in confusion.
+Anni couldn’t help but think how damn cute he looked like that.

 Anni’s godfather, Stephen King, was the coach of the Chudley Cannons.
-He was looking for a beater and Anni mentioned Freddy.
-After looking at Freddy play, he told Anni he was going to invite him to try out for a spot on the team.
+He was looking for a beater and Anni mentioned Freddie.
+After looking at Freddie play, he told Anni he was going to invite him to try out for a spot on the team.

 “Right, I’d best be off.
 Thanks.
 It was good seeing you, Powells,” he smiles a blindingly bright grin.
 “Don’t put this conversation in a column or I will see to it you’re fired.”